 Admissions and Records.
 The Admissions and Records Office is responsible for admissions, records, evaluations, registration, and graduation.
 All enrollment services can be completed either remotely or on campus through the Online Service Center located in building 1600 (II.C.3-1).
-In spring 2020, due to the Covid-19 pandemic, the Admissions and Records Office re-evaluated all of its processes in order to ensure equitable access to students regardless of service location or instructional delivery method by publishing a directory of services and creating fillable documents for remote delivery (II.C.3-2).
+In spring 2020, due to the COVID-19 pandemic, the Admissions and Records Office reevaluated all of its processes to ensure equitable access to students regardless of service location or instructional delivery method by publishing a directory of services and creating fillable documents for remote delivery (II.C.3-2).
 These improved procedures now accommodate all students whether on campus or in the remote environment (II.C.3-3).

-Admissions and Records began a project in January of 2020 to bring the OCELOT Chatbot live on the Admissions and Records website.
+Another project begun in 2020 was to incorporate the OCELOT Chatbot to the Admissions and Records website.
 The software was successful in its initial implementation for Financial Aid, so it was expanded to the Admissions and Records website.
 Admissions and Records team members worked with OCELOT to create and implement the automated response system as another means to provide students with access to information regardless of service location or delivery method (II.C.3-4).

-In the summer of 2020, the Admissions and Records Office participated in the creation of the Student Support Hub in Canvas as a part of the Distance Education committee.
-Although this hub was part of the planning for the college, the Covid-19 pandemic contributed to the prioritization of its creation (II.C.3-5).

-Another way the Admissions and Records Office assures equitable access to all students is by providing services to incarcerated students participating in the LFCI program.
-This program offers face-to-face and correspondence courses to inmates at the Dublin federal correctional facility who do not have access to instructional technology.
-Admissions and Records team members manually enter the enrollment applications for program students and then enroll the students in classes manually as well ( $\underline{\text{II.C.3-6}}$ ).
+Additionally, in summer of 2020, the Admissions and Records Office participated in the creation of the Student Support Hub in Canvas to provide additional support for students accessing college services remotely (II.C.3-5).
+Further, the Admissions and Records Office provides services to incarcerated students participating in the LFCI program.
+This program offers face-toface and correspondence courses to inmates at the Dublin federal correctional facility.
+Because these students do not have internet access, Admissions and Records team members manually enter both their enrollment applications and class registration in order to provide equitable access (II.C.3-6).

 Assessment (Guided Self-Placement).
-Effective spring 2018, LPC offers online assessment services for new and continuing students.
-The college uses the self reported high school GPA and coursework as a tool for placement (II.C.3-7).
+Since spring 2018, LPC has offered online assessment services for new and continuing students.
+The College uses the self-reported high school GPA and coursework as a tool for placement (II.C.3-7).
 Students may utilize the Guided Self-Placement tool for placement into Chemistry, English, English as a Second Language, French, Mathematics, and Spanish or take the Multiple Measures placement option for Chemistry 1A and Math 1 (II.C.3-8).

 Counseling.
-The Counseling Department offers programs, classes, orientations, academic, career and personal counseling to all LPC students (II.C.3-9).
+The Counseling Department offers programs, classes, orientations, academic, career and personal counseling to all students (II.C.3-9).
 General Counseling services are scheduled during the day, evening, and online.
 Scheduled appointments and drop-in counseling are offered throughout the year.
 Prior to spring 2019, two counselors were assigned online counseling appointments (email or Cranium Café).
-With the advent of Covid-19, all counseling contacts and services to students moved to remote delivery.
+With the advent of COVID-19, all counseling contacts and services to students moved to remote delivery.
 Cranium Café is used for most counseling contacts and workshops, with phone calls as a backup for individuals experiencing technology challenges (II.C.3-10).
 Confer zoom is used for orientations.
 All students are encouraged to email their counselors with non-urgent issues.
 As LPC begins to transition back to campus, all of the above remote options will remain available to students along with in-person services.

 Student Health Center.
 The Student Health Center presents informational workshops to student groups to increase awareness of the various health services it offers.
-Workshop topics have included: LGBTQ Community Awareness, Suicide Awareness & Anxiety with Social Media.
-Since the advent of the Covid-19 pandemic, the Student Health Center has provided in-person appointments for medical reasons only (II.C.3-11).
-Personal counseling sessions are available to all currently enrolled students in need via telephone or Zoom (II.C.3-12).
+Workshop topics have included: LGBTQ Community Awareness, Suicide Awareness and Anxiety with Social Media.
+Since the advent of the COVID-19 pandemic, the Student Health Center has provided in-person appointments for medical reasons only (II.C.3-11).
+Personal counseling sessions are available to all currently enrolled students via telephone or Zoom (II.C.3-12).